kakserpom/ipapi-client-rs/README.md

-# mapsco-client-rs
+# ipapi-client-rs

-An API client for https://geocode.maps.co/ in Rust.
+An API client for https://ipapi.com/ in Rust.